groupdocs-signature/GroupDocs.Signature-Docs/nodejs-java/developer-guide/basic-usage/electronic-signature-types/esign-document-with-barcode-signature.md

 ## How to eSign document with Barcode signature

 [**GroupDocs.Signature**](https://products.groupdocs.com/signature/nodejs-java) supports a wide range of Barcode types that can be used to create electronic signatures within the documents.
-Please refer to the [BarcodeTypes](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.domain/barcodetypes/#fields) description to get the full list of supported barcodes.
+Please refer to the [BarcodeTypes](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.domain.barcodetypes#fields) description to get the full list of supported barcodes.
-To specify different options for Barcode signature GroupDocs.Signature for Node.Js via Java provides [BarcodeSignOptions](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options/barcodesignoptions) class.
+To specify different options for Barcode signature, GroupDocs.Signature for Node.Js via Java provides [BarcodeSignOptions](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options.barcodesignoptions) class.
 The main fields are:

 * [EncodeType](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options/barcodesignoptions/encodetype) - specifies the Barcode type (AustralianPost, Codabar, EAN13, OPC, etc.);
 * [Text](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options/textsignoptions/text) - specifies the Barcode text.

 Here are the steps to eSign a document with the Barcode signature using GroupDocs.Signature for Node.Js via Java API:
-* Create a new instance of [Signature](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature/signature) class and pass the source document path as a constructor parameter.
+* Create a new instance of [Signature](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.signature) class and pass the source document path as a constructor parameter.
-* Instantiate the [BarcodeSignOptions](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options/barcodesignoptions) object according to your requirements and specify the Barcode type by setting the [EncodeType](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options/barcodesignoptions/encodetype) property with one of the predefined supported types.
-Set the [Text](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options/textsignoptions/text) property value.
+* Instantiate the [BarcodeSignOptions](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options.barcodesignoptions) object according to your requirements and specify the Barcode type by setting the [EncodeType](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options.barcodesignoptions#encodetype) property with one of the predefined supported types.
+Set the [Text](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options.barcodesignoptions#text) property value.
-* Call the [Sign](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature/signature/sign/) method of the [Signature](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature/signature) class instance and pass the [BarcodeSignOptions](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options/barcodesignoptions) to it.
+* Call the [sign](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.signature#sign) method of the [Signature](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.signature) class instance and pass the [BarcodeSignOptions](https://reference.groupdocs.com/signature/nodejs-java/com.groupdocs.signature.options.barcodesignoptions) to it.

 This example shows how to sign a PDF document with a Barcode signature.